 Gold glistened inside.
 A lot of it.

 “Little over five hundred marks worth in there,” Denth said lazily.
-“He had it stashed all over the house.
-Found one of the bars in the leg of that chair you’re sitting on.”
+“Lemks had it stashed all over the house.
+Found one bar of it in the leg of that chair you’re sitting on.”

 “Got easier to find it all when we discovered the paper he’d used to remind himself of where he hid it,” Tonk Fah noted.